xtvu2207/find_keyword_xtvu/README.md

 # English version
 `find_keyword_xtvu` is a Python package that allows searching for keywords in PDF, DOCX, ODT, and RTF files and extracting the sentences containing these keywords.

+## What's New in Version 5.3
+**Multilingual Support**: This new version now supports multiple languages by integrating SpaCy's NLP models.
+You can now search for keywords and extract sentences in languages such as English, French, German, Spanish, and more.
+The supported models are listed in the [SpaCy documentation](https://spacy.io/usage/models).

 ## Installation

 You can install this package via pip: